 Photographed over 7 visits from December 2010 – March 2015.

 Around this time last year, I was traveling in Cuba.
 On the road across the length of the island.
 Such an exceptional place, and even more so when saturated in spring rain.
-These were taken on a special day.
 These images washed over me like a dream.
 Looking at the photos now, I’m reminded of the fresh smell of that warm Caribbean air.
 I remember the feel of the humidity, the breeze, the sound of the rain, and the low rumble of thunder rolling.
 The season was changing.
 I was changing.
 What is it about Cuba that draws us out, that lifts life, calls it to the surface?